ClusterCockpit/cc-slurm-adapter/README.md

 ```

 This service file runs the cc-slurm-adapter daemon as the user `cc-slurm-adapter`.
-A runtime directory /run/cc-slurm-adapter is created for the PID file and IPC socket.
+A runtime directory /run/cc-slurm-adapter is created for the PID file and PrEp socket.
 The group is set to `slurm` so that the RuntimeDirectoryMode=0750 will allow the group `slurm` to enter this directory.
 Access from the `slurm` group is only necessary, if the slurmctld Prolog/Epilog hook is used.
 That is because the Prolog/Epilog is executed as the slurm user/group and otherwise cc-slurm-adapter (in Prolog/Epilog mode) is unable to open the Unix socket in the runtime directory.